Ford Escort (Europe): Second generation (1974)

 The squarer-styled Mark II version appeared in January 1975.
 The first production models had rolled off the production lines on 2 December 1974.

 Unlike the first Escort (which was developed by Ford of Britain), the second generation was developed jointly between the UK and Ford of Germany.
 Codenamed "Brenda" during its development, it used the same mechanical components, floorpan and core structure as the Mark I. The 940 cc engine was still offered in Italy where the smaller engine attracted tax advantages, but in the other larger European markets in Europe it was unavailable.
 The estate and van versions used the same doors, roof and rear panelwork as the Mark I, but with the Mark II front end and interior.

 The car used a revised underbody, which had been introduced as a running change during the last six months production of the Mark I. The rear suspension still sat on leaf springs though some contemporaries such as the Hillman Avenger and Opel Kadett C/Vauxhall Chevette had moved on to coil springs.
 The car came in for criticism for its lack of oddments space, with a glove compartment available on only higher end models, and its stalk-mounted horn.

 The "L" and "GL" models (2-door, 4-door, estate) were in the mainstream private sector, the "Sport", "RS Mexico", and "RS2000" in the performance market, the "Ghia" (2-door, 4-door) for a hitherto untapped small car luxury market, and "base / Popular" models for the bottom end.
 The base spec Popular versions for British market were divided into "Popular" and "Popular Plus", with the former being an "austerity" model with vinyl seats and rubber carpets, the 'Plus' version having a fully trimmed interior.

 Panel-van versions catered to the commercial sector.
 The 1.6 L (1598 cc/97 CID) engine in the 1975 1.6 Ghia produced 84 hp (63 kW) with 125 N·m (92 ft·lbf) torque and weighed 955 kg (2105 lb).

 In August 1977, the Escort received its first noticeable facelift, with the front grille, boot lid and steering wheel hub cap being fitted with the oval Ford logo instead of the previous single-letter lettering.

 A further cosmetic update was given in 1978 (note that Australia received differing updates – see below), with L models gaining the square headlights (previously exclusive to the GL and Ghia variants) and there was an upgrade in interior and exterior specification for some models.
 All models (other than RS) had a new steering wheel and the horizontal chrome strip along the center of the grille removed.
 Underneath a wider front track was given.

-In 1979 and 1980 three special edition Escorts were launched: the Linnet, Harrier and Goldcrest.
+In 1979 and 1980, three special edition Escorts were launched: the Linnet, Harrier and Goldcrest.

-Production ended in Britain in August 1980, other countries following soon after.
+Production ended in Britain in August 1980, with other countries following soon after.